jacobsamo/Mixie/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

   Before submitting a Pull Request, please ensure you've done the following:
   - 📖 Read the Meally Contributing Guide: https://github.com/Eirfire/Meally/blob/master/CONTRIBUTING.md.
   - 📖 Read the Meally Code of Conduct: https://github.com/open-sauced/open-sauced/blob/HEAD/CODE_OF_CONDUCT.md.
   - 👷‍♀️ Create small PRs.
 In most cases, this will be possible.
-If not please my it detailed.
+If not please make it detailed.
   - ✅ Provide tests for your changes.
   - 📝 Use descriptive commit messages.
   - 📗 Update any related documentation and include any relevant screenshots.
--->
+-->\

+## First have you done these steps?
+- [ ] Run `yarn upgrade-interactive` to upgrade all packages
+- [ ] Run a `yarn build` and fixed any bugs or errors found in this process

 ## What type of PR is this? (check all applicable)